JoeyStanley/real/resources.md

 This tutorial walks you through writing a praat script that extracts formant measurements from vowels.
 If you've never worked with Praat scripting but want to work with vowels, this might be a good starting point.

-### Vowel plots in R tutorials
+### Vowel plots in R tutorials ([Part 1]({% post_url 2018-03-18-making-vowel-plots-in-r-part-1 %}) and [Part 2]({% post_url 2018-06-06-making-vowel-plots-in-r-part-2 %}))

-This is a multi-part tutorial on how to make sort of the typical vowel plots in R. [Part 1]({% post_url 2018-03-18-making-vowel-plots-in-r-part-1 %}) shows plotting single-point measurements as scatter plots and serves as a mild introduction to `ggplot2`.
-[Part 2]({% post_url 2018-06-06-making-vowel-plots-in-r-part-2 %}) shows how to plot trajectories, both in the F1-F2 space and in a Praat-like time-Hz space, and is a bit of an introduction to `tidyverse` as well.
+This is a multi-part tutorial on how to make sort of the typical vowel plots in R. Part 1 shows plotting single-point measurements as scatter plots and serves as a mild introduction to `ggplot2`.
+Part 2 shows how to plot trajectories, both in the F1-F2 space and in a Praat-like time-Hz space, and is a bit of an introduction to `tidyverse` as well.

 ### [Make yourself googleable](downloads/161111-DigiLab-slides.pptx)